 LACNIC employees and managers shall not invest in public or private organizations, whether partners or suppliers, if such investment could affect their ability to make impartial decisions.

-LACNIC employees and managers shall refrain from providing services or performing functions, whether paid or unpaid, in other organizations whose activities are incompatible with the purpose of LACNIC or involve conflicts of interest, unless expressly authorized by the Board or by the Executive Director.
+LACNIC employees and managers shall refrain from providing services or performing functions, whether paid or unpaid, in other organizations whose activities are incompatible with the purpose of LACNIC or imply conflicts of interest, unless expressly authorized by the Board or by the Executive Director.

 Teaching activities are excluded from the above.